pierreant/wine-ml-on-aws-lambda/README.md

     The other folders are containing libraries (Numpy, Scikit Learn, Pandas) needed to run the code.
     They have been compiled for the Lambda runtime.
 They will not work locally.

- 2. Upload the compressed file to one of your S3 bucket.
+ 2. Upload the compressed file to one of your S3 buckets.

- 3. Create an S3 bucket called 'wine-prediction' to save the models.
+ 3. Create an S3 bucket called `wine-prediction to save the models.

  4. In IAM
     1. Create a policy that enable to read and write object to your S3 bucket.
 The policy should look similar to: